mwinche/httpignore/README.md

 can see, say, our README.md files, but I don't want all our internal documentation to be customer facing.

-The approach is simple and should very familiar if you've used a `.npmignore` or a `.gitignore` file.
+The approach is simple and should be very familiar if you've used a `.npmignore` or a `.gitignore` file.
 It follows all the same rules as those files.
 In this case they define what files ought *not* be served over HTTP.

 ### API